-THE MOST IMPORTANT ACHIEVEMENTS OF THE COMMITTEE DURING: 2017
+THE MOST IMPORTANT ACHIEVEMENTS OF THE COMMITTEE DURING 2018:

--Approve and supervise the internal audit plan and internal audit charter.
+- -Approve and supervise the internal audit plan issued by the internal auditor (Brocapita company for Management Consulting).. - Review, discuss and approve reports issued by Brokapita Consulting Company.

-- Discussion of the report of the Independent Audit Office (annual) on the results of internal control systems.

--Review and approve reports issued by the Internal Audit Department.

--Review and submit its opinion and recommendation to the Board of Directors regarding the draft financial statements of the Company Financial year ended 31 December 2016.

-- Review the standards of integrity and transparency in the draft financial reports in addition to compliance with provisions determine its fees.
-Discuss the interim financial information for the first quarter Ending 31 March 2017.

-Islamic Shari, a and International Financial Reporting Standards.

-- Raise the recommendation to appoint / reappoint the External Auditor and authorize the Board of Directors to

-- Discussion of interim financial information for the second quarter ended 30 June 2017;

-- Discussion of interim financial information for the third quarter ended 30 September 2017
+- 2018 - Discuss the report of the Independent Audit Office (annual) on the evaluation of internal control report. - Review and adopt the Internal Audit Charter. - Review and approve the internal audit report "Independence and objectivity" for 2017. - Review and submit its opinion and recommendations to the Board of Directors In respect of the Company's ended financial year ended on 31 December 2017. - Discussion of interim financial information for the first quarter Ending on March 31, 2018, the recommendation Board of Directors to approve. - Discuss the interim financial information for the first quarter Ending 30 June 2018 with recommendation to Board of Directors to approve - Discussion of interim financial information for the third quarter ended 30 September 2018 with recommendation to Board of Directors to approve.;